settinghead/script-writer/TRANSFORM_JSONDOC_FRAMEWORK.md

 };
 ```

-These examples demonstrate the complete integration of the Transform JsonDoc Framework's frontend components, showing how lineage resolution, project data management, and jsonDoc editing work together to provide a seamless user experience while maintaining the immutable jsonDoc → transform → jsonDoc paradigm.
+These examples demonstrate the complete integration of the Transform Jsondoc Framework's frontend components, showing how lineage resolution, project data management, and jsondoc editing work together to provide a seamless user experience while maintaining the immutable jsondoc → transform → jsondoc paradigm.

 ## Centralized Action Items System